 a similar github help page).

 The script to actually check consistency should be run like:

 $ python 4.check_consistency.py > consistency.html

-Which will generate a simple web page that shows all of the areas where either a pull request was merged into master but is not in the relevant release that it has been milestoned for, as well as any changelog irregularities (i.e., PRs that are in the wrong section for what the github milestone indicates).
+Which will generate a simple web page that shows all of the areas where either a pull request was merged into main but is not in the relevant release that it has been milestoned for, as well as any changelog irregularities (i.e., PRs that are in the wrong section for what the github milestone indicates).
 You’ll want to correct those irregularities first before starting the backport process (re-running the scripts in order as needed).

 The end of the